thegerrit/data_science/project2/README.md

 #### Problem 5

 Create a new variable in your dataset that standardizes payroll conditioned on year.
+For this we will compute the [Z-score of the variables](https://en.wikipedia.org/wiki/Standard_score).
 So, this column for team `i` in year `j` should equal:

 <!--
 ```